uinix-js/uinix-ui/readme.md

   return (
     <Element
       as="button"
-      onClick={onClick}
+      styles={buttonStyle}
-      styles={buttonStyle}>
+      onClick={onClick}>
       <Text variant="button.primary">{text}</Text>
     </Element>
   )
 }
 ```

-> **Note**: System hooks are framework-agnostic.
+> **Note:** System hooks are framework-agnostic.
 The [React] example above provides a usage pattern based on React hooks, but you can actually call system hooks anywhere in your code (outside of components) to access system values.
 That's powerful!

 ## Frameworks